kevinboone/mgridutil/README.md

 reverse bearings on the Earth's surface by turning through 180 degrees -- not over significant distances, anyway.

-If the --km switch is given, distance is displayed in kilometres, otherwise in miles.
+If the `--km` switch is given, distance is displayed in kilometres, otherwise in miles.

+## Building

+Get the source from https://github.com/kevinboone/mgridutil.

+To build and install:

+    $ make
+    $ sudo make install

+## Limitations

+Because Maidenhead locators are not particularly precise in themselves, all results should be regarded as approximate.
+Moreover, for simplicity, the utility assumes that the Earth is spherical, which it isn't.

+Garbage in, garbage out -- the utility doesn't (and, for the most part can't) check that a grid locator makes sense.

+## Author and copyright

-This code is distributed under the terms of the GNU Public Licence, version 3.0.
+`mgridutil` is written and maintained by Kevin Boone.
+It is is open souce under the terms of the GPL, version 3.0.

+Please report bugs, etc., to kevin@bearontheair.co.uk